bj-rn/VL.Devices.SpaceMouseHID/README.md

 Tested only with [SpaceMouse Wireless®](https://3dconnexion.com/us/product/spacemouse-wireless/).
 Either connected through the Universal Receiver (PID C652) or via  USB-cable (PID C62E).

-But should work also with Space MouseCompact (PID C635)
+But should work also with SpaceMouse Compact® (PID C635)

 Will only work properly if the 3DConnexion™ driver isn’t active, so either uninstall or otherwise make sure it is not running (remove it from autostart for example).